A comparative analysis for different finite element types in strain-gradient elasticity simulations performed on Firedrake and FEniCS: Numerical results and discussion

 In order to investigate the convergence characteristics, a series of simulations is designed by using four levels of discretization.
 In this regard, the computational domain is divided into 5, 50, 500, and 5000 elements, respectively, to perform a convergence study.
 In Fig. \ref{sim3_error}, the convergence of each formulation is presented on a log-log scale using the $L_1$ error norm as defined in \eqref{errornorm}.
 The most discretized solution, with 5000 elements, is considered the reference solution, $u^{\text{ref}}$.
 It is clear that monotonic convergence is observed for each element type for the 1-D non-linear strain-gradient model.

-Furthermore, run-time performance of each finite element formulation is analyzed to assess their computational efficiency.
-Table \ref{tab:process_time} presents a comparison in terms of run-time, considering all the simulations examined in this study.
-For the 2-D model, it is clear that the mixed FE has the highest run-time for both cases, while IGA has the lowest.
-For the 1-D model, Lagrange elements have the highest run-time, followed by the mixed FE, Hermite elements, and IGA respectively.
+Furthermore, CPU-time performance of each finite element formulation is analyzed to assess their computational efficiency.
+Table \ref{tab:process_time} presents a comparison in terms of CPU-time, considering all the simulations examined in this study.
+For the 2-D model, it is clear that the mixed FE has the highest CPU-time for both cases, while IGA has the lowest.
+IGA stands out from other methods due to its efficient assembly process.
+However, this advantage appears to be more significant in basic problems rather than in complex simulations.
+For the 1-D model, Lagrange elements have the highest CPU-time, followed by the mixed FE, Hermite elements, and IGA respectively.
 In this analysis, the number of degrees of freedom is kept constant for each case to ensure a fair comparison.
 Also, Hermite elements are excluded in the 2-D model due to their convergence behavior.